cvass1/CV/README.md

 ## Caroline Evans (Vassallo)

-A junior software developer with a strong passion for solving problems with efficient and elegant code.
+A junior software developer with a passion for solving problems with efficient and elegant code.
 Ten years of experience in the financial services industry, skilled in delivering on targets in a fast-paced, high-pressure environment.
+Currently transitioning into tech to pursue a deep interest for coding and leverage strong analytical skills.
 Recently completed the Makers Academy bootcamp, acquiring essential coding practices such as Test-Driven Development, version control, and Agile workflow.

 ## Projects